-Since long-term alcohol abuse can cause several serious medical conditions, including cirrhosis, hypertension, and pancreatitis to name a few, thorough medical consultation and assessment is likely necessary before beginning a detox procedure.
+Since long-term alcohol abuse can cause several serious medical conditions, including cirrhosis, hypertension, and pancreatitis to name a few, thorough medical consultation and assessment are likely necessary before beginning a detox procedure.
 Alcohol abuse is pervasive throughout the United States, and the risks of detox are directly related to the severity and length of alcohol abuse.

 As stated previously, most symptoms of alcohol withdrawal begin within six hours of the last drink, but the onset of severe symptoms peak between twenty-four to forty-eight hours after the last drink.
 The standard medication for alcohol detox is a long-acting benzodiazepine, such as diazepam (brand name Valium®), to control the risk of seizures and modulate agitation, tremors, and anxiety.